RetYn/azure-docs-sdk-dotnet/api/overview/azure/ai.formrecognizer-readme-pre.md

 // For instructions to set up documents for training in an Azure Blob Storage Container, please see:
 // https://aka.ms/azsdk/formrecognizer/buildcustommodel

-Uri trainingFileUri = new Uri("<trainingFileUri>");
+Uri blobContainerUri = new Uri("<blobContainerUri>");
 var client = new DocumentModelAdministrationClient(new Uri(endpoint), new AzureKeyCredential(apiKey));

 // We are selecting the Template build mode in this sample.
 For more information about the available
 // build modes and their differences, please see:
 // https://aka.ms/azsdk/formrecognizer/buildmode

-BuildModelOperation operation = await client.BuildModelAsync(WaitUntil.Completed, trainingFileUri, DocumentBuildMode.Template);
+BuildModelOperation operation = await client.BuildModelAsync(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);
 DocumentModelDetails model = operation.Value;

 Console.WriteLine($"  Model Id: {model.ModelId}");